duyenpham95/spring-security-config-authority/README.md

 - `AuthenticationProvider` leverages `Authentication` and `Pricipal` interfaces instead of `UserDetails` in `UserDetailsService`
 - When testing in Postman using basic auth with username and password values in DB (find values in `db.sql` in source code)
 - Look into the pdf again for knowledge revision that: Spring Security flow goes to `AuthenticationProvider` before going to `UserDetailsService`

+### Config Role
+Role:
+- group of authorities
+- stored in authorities table also
+- prefix in DB with prefix: ROLE_ and use name of role in code only cuz spring security already mapping for us

+Config with hasRole(roleName) for according api